PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Tutorials/Simple Planet System/english.md

 Now if you hit play you should see a planet!

+EDIT: the planet is broken I am working on fixing this now!

 TODO finish Mock tutorial in The-Teaching-Handbook repo TODO add planetary gravity and orientation
 TODO show player controller code change for making the planet

+You can join my discord for help from me! https://discord.gg/QhqTE4t2tR

 Here is the player controller code change for making the planet gravity script work, for those wonderful poeple who don't want to wait for me to finish this tutorial